 A car can be one of four write-off categories, depending on the severity of the damage.
 These were changed in 2017 when the Association of British Insurance (ABI) changed its salvage code to, reflect the structural damage to a car rather than focusing solely on the cost of repair.
 The new categories are as follows:

 Category B: This signifies serious damage.
-The car should never be used again on the roads and its body shell must be crushed.
+The car again should never be used again on the roads and its body shell must be crushed.
 Parts may be removed from the vehicle for use on other cars.

 Category S (formerly category C): The car has suffered structural damage and would be uneconomical to repair.
 If repaired by a professional, it may be returned to the road.